PROTECT & MOISTURIZE

 More information on how to care for your O My Bag can be found in our Care & Repair Guide.

-We recommend to avoid using your product on rainy days.
 Leather is a living and natural material.
 Therefore, it is best to avoid humidity or rain.
-If you’ve used your bag in the rain, it is common that small bubbles appear on the leather.
-Those will fade naturally over time.
+Small bubbles created by moisture will fade naturally.

 Do not use heat to dry your O My Bag.
 Just let it dry naturally and away from radiators.
 Direct heat will dry out the leather.

 When using other leather treatments, always test the product in an inconspicuous area of your bag first, before applying to the entire bag.

 When not in use, store your bag in its original dust bag away from moisture and variations of heat or cold.